Introduction to machine learning in Python with scikit-learn (video series)

 - What are some possible improvements to cross-validation?

-Efficiently searching for optimal tuning parameters (video, notebook, blog post)
+Efficiently searching for optimal tuning parameters (video, notebook)

 - How can K-fold cross-validation be used to search for an optimal tuning parameter?